-This quick and easy Banana Chia Seed Pudding, made with 4 ingredients only, makes a delicious and healthy Breakfast, Sweet Snack or Dessert that is Gluten Free, Sugar Free and Dairy-Free / Vegan Friendly.
+This quick and easy Banana Chia Seed Pudding is made with 4 ingredients only.
+It is a delicious and healthy make-ahead Breakfast, Sweet Snack or Dessert recipe that is also Gluten Free, Sugar Free and Dairy-Free / Vegan Friendly!

 Chia Puddings used to be one of my favourite sweet snack to take to work.
 They are super easy and quick to make, are easily transportable and can also be made-ahead – which is always a big plus!